victoreeckh/Renewable_Energy_notes/pages/PV physics.md

 			- Long-wavelength losses
 				- Only photons with sufficient energy to let electrons bridge bandgap will be absorbed
 			- Excess-energy losses
-				-
+				- Whole energy (of photons) above minimum of the conduction band will be lost through heat -
 			-
 -